SebastianUA/terraform/google_cloud_platform/examples/google_cloudfunctions/README.md

-# Work with AWS GOOGLE_CLOUDFUNCTIONS via terraform
+# Work with GOOGLE_CLOUDFUNCTIONS via terraform

 A terraform module for making GOOGLE_CLOUDFUNCTIONS.